gulducat/test/README.md

 # test
-# hello this is dbennett
+# hello this is dbennett & friends